 Exploring the World Around Them

 When there is less to do inside, your kids might look for something to do outside.
 Exploring the outdoors is such an important part of a child’s life.
 It encourages them to exercise and get plenty of fresh air.

-When it comes to choosing the number of toys for your child, you know best.
+When choosing the number of toys for your child, you know best.
 As their parent, you understand them and know what is most beneficial for them.
 Remember that having lots of toys does not equal a happier child, but a parent who cares for them and spends time with them will mean the world.